 BoxHill 18 Miles

-For those where riding 'Box Hill' is to get an experience of the 2012 Olympics, then this is our shortest route from the store.
-We recommend the 41 mile version below but if time and distance are a consideration then this will get the job done!
-Note there is a descent of Pebble Hill at 12.7 miles that needs great care and why in part we recommend the longer options listed below.
+For those who just want to focus on the ride up 'Box Hill', then this is our shortest route from the store.
+We recommend the 41 mile version below but if time and distance are a consideration then this will get the job done.
+The 25 mile route below is on quieter roads at the start although both descend Pebble Hill Road (at 12.7 miles on this route) that needs great care and why in part we recommend 41 mile option.

 C and N Cycles Box Hill loop 18 miles: Gpx and TCX files, Select 'Export' and download the desired format to your GPS unit.